Hamlet’s ‘To Be Or Not To Be’ Soliloquy:

 Be all my sins remember’d.

-Watch David Tennant Recite ‘To Be Or Not To Be’ (2009)
+Hamlet ‘To Be Or Not To Be’ Meaning

-An analysis of Shakespeare’s ‘To Be Or Not To Be’
+Hamlet ‘To Be Or Not To Be’ Analysis

 The first six words of the soliloquy establish a balance.
 There is a direct opposition – to be, or not to be.
 Hamlet is thinking about life and death and pondering a state of being versus a state of not being – being alive and being dead.